-After the year 1912 (liberation of the Rhodope mountain from Ottoman dominion), the Rozhen Fest lost its political meaning, and acquired by chance regarding the borderline, but retained the spirit of tradition, the time and venue, as a forum for the people from the middle Rhodope mountain.
+After the year 1912 (liberation of the Rhodope mountain from Ottoman dominion), the Rozhen Fest lost its political meaning, but retained the spirit of tradition, the time and venue as a forum for the people from the middle Rhodope mountain.
 More and more family and friendly meetings of the Rhodopeans inside the country were held.

 Over the years the Rozhen Festival became a nationwide singing competition festival for Bulgarian folk music.
 Folk singers and instrumentalists from all over the country gather to sing and play on the scenes of the biggest festival of folk songs in Bulgaria.
 The fest lasts for two days.
 The anthem of the Rhodope is its opening song – Bela Sam, Bela, Yunache (I am White, White, and My Hero) under the accompaniment of One Hundred Bagpipes.
 The culmination of the competition is the gala show Zvezden Rozhen (Star Rhozen) in the evening of the first day.

 © All images, advertising and video materials and/or other information published on this website are property of the Ministry of Tourism and are protected by the Law on Copyright and Related Rights, according to the Bulgarian laws to all applicable international and relevant acts of the European Union.